renatosbispo/renatosbispo/README.md

   <a href="https://www.docker.com/" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/docker/docker-original-wordmark.svg" alt="docker" width="45" height="45"/></a>
 </p>

 Some of these projects were designed to be worked on individually while others were group assignments.
-A few of them are available on [this repository](https://github.com/renatosbispo/trybe).

 In addition to the Web, I'm also interested in the fields of Artificial Intelligence and Mixed Reality, which I intend to explore in the future.